CEO Life Franchise Opportunity & Cost : Territory License Breakdown

 Is treating an “elite networking club” as a low-asset business model actually viable?

-I. Project Fundamentals: Is it selling membership fees or franchises?
+I. Project Fundamentals: Is it selling memberships, chapter partnerships, or franchises?

 1.1 Brand Background Verification: Why did the CEO personally “read but not reply” to me on LinkedIn?